• Skip to Content

 Music education students should begin as freshmen at proficiency level three on their principal performance medium (instrument or voice) and must complete proficiency level seven on the medium to be eligible for student teaching.
 Students must present two solo performances on the major instrument or voice in upper-level recitals before the semester in which they student teach.

-Secondary Instrument Requirements
+Secondary Instrument Proficiency Requirements

 In addition to the general pre-professional requirements indicated above, secondary instrument requirements for specific music education methods courses are: